Like Riding a Bike

-My first bike was on an old sting ray that didn’t have a seat, so we put a pillow on the seat stem.
-I grew up out in the country with steep, bumpy roads that were not friendly to little kids on bikes.
+My first bike was on an old stingray that didn’t have a seat, so we put a pillow on the seat stem.
+I grew up out in the country with steep, bumpy dirt roads that were not friendly to little kids on bikes.
 However, we did have a concrete strip by the house which showed some forgiveness to me, the beginner.

-At times healing can be a little like riding a bike.
+At times, healing can be a little like riding a bike.
 Riding on that concrete pad in front of our house, I learned how to balance, pedal, and steer.
 But I wasn’t aware of all the mechanics and physics that were keeping me up.
 Similarly, as we pray specifically for some healing, we come to better understand the goodness, power, and everywhereness of God.
-And that brings a cure to whatever is ailing us.
+And that brings a solution to whatever is ailing us.
 But we don’t have to know all there is about God to bring about healing.
-Healing requires only a little change in thought, one fresh insight into the nature of God and of Her awesome creation.
+A little change in thought can bring healing – one fresh insight into the nature of God, Spirit, and of Spirit’s awesome creation.

-If I had read all about bike riding, including the mechanics and physics involved, but had never actually gotten on a bike, it wouldn’t have done me any good.
-Similarly, if I just read and study about God and how to become better at healing but don’t put it into practice, it doesn’t do me–or anyone else– much good.
+If I had read all about bike riding, including the mechanics and physics involved, but had never actually gotten on a bike, it wouldn’t have done me much good.
+Similarly, if we just read and study about God and how to become better healers, but don’t actually put it into practice, it doesn’t do us – or anyone else – much good.

 As we dedicate ourselves to study and pray with this system, we can’t help but put it into practice.
-And, as we go about out daily activities, we can’t help but have a clearer perspective into what is really going on right here in God’s kingdom.
+And, as we go about our daily activities, we can’t help but get a clearer perspective into what is really going on right here in God’s kingdom of good.
 And, like riding a bike, that brings greater freedom, harmony, and joy into our lives and into the lives of others.